-C 2 STT Policy Trenult()) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 00/24/2018 become eligible for ALTOS.
-Too-disets in a STT authorized to recover the cost of these benefits to There are three types of STT. • Trusts for individuals Under Age 65 w • Income-Only Trusts, and • Pooled Trusts The trust must meet certain conditions to qualify as a STT.
-Many of these conditions apply to all three STT types, and some neet these conditions disqualifies the trust from special treatment.
-All STTs ret all conditions for special treatment.
-801 Trust Overview Policy A trust is a legal Condition Description arrangement in which a person or organization, II Paicy - Organ 800 Tues Date of creation The trust must be created on or after August 11, 1993.
-802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised NOTE A trust created before August 11, 1963 must be dissolved and recreated to qualify as a STT 09/14/2018 Policy Trists http://chainer.sot/hause 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
-B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Ritcy - Oxpor 80 Truts - 80 Specie Trainert Truts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainde beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Nor, - Orade To Trust - 300 Sector Treatment Trusts Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
-A THAT A THAT A THE STORE AND A THAT A T
+C D STT Treutity) found for STT Policy Special Treatment Trugs (STT) may allow peop ie who would not otherwise qualify due to excess resources or income to E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 00/24/2018 Insets Flaced in a Trust I Assets Flaced in a Trust I Assets Flaced in a Trust Revised in a trust Revised A Special Treatment Trust Overview A Special Treatment Trust Overview Revised 08/24/2018 Policy Special Revised Revised Revised become eligible for ALTOSE.
+The dissets in a STT are not counted for the income and resource tests.
+In return, AHCCCS is authorized to recover the cost of these benefits from the trust upon the death of the customer or termination of the trust.
+There are three types of STT: Trusts for Individuals Under Age 65 with a Disability Income-Only Trusts, and Pooled Trusts.
+The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
+Failure to meet these conditions for special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
+The conditions that apply to all three STT types are listed in the table below.
+801 Trust Overview 801 Trust Overview Policy A trust is a tegal arrangement in which a person or organization, II Condition Description The trust must be created on or after August 11, 1993.
+Parcy - Chapter 800 Trusts 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 09/14/2018 Policy Trints I Heny - Onater 800 Truss B Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
+8 Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry + Oxpter 300 Trusts + 801 Speciel Trustment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Nitry - Owater 80 Trusti - sol Speciel Treatment Trusts Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+End of search creatily.